Programmer-Timmy/NanoAppStore/README.md

-# Nano App Store
+# Nano Application Marketplace

-**Nano App Store** is a lightweight Python-based application store featuring a collection of useful and entertaining apps.
+**Nano Application Marketplace** is a lightweight Python-based application store featuring a collection of useful and entertaining apps.

 ## Requirements